 US product information

-The figures show the summaries of results from the erenumab clinical trial program on which the approval is based.
-A total of over 3,000 migraine patients took part in the clinical studies.
-The long-term program currently includes data on safety and tolerability over 5 years.
-The safety profile during this period was comparable to that of placebo treatment.
+The figures show summaries of the results from the clinical trial program for erenumab, on which the approval is based.
+A total of over 3,000 migraine patients participated in the clinical trials.
+The long-term program currently includes over 5 years of data on safety and tolerability.
+During this period, the safety profile was comparable to that of placebo treatment.